salmund/obsidian-better-link-inserter/README.md

 ![after](https://user-images.githubusercontent.com/105465034/173254099-16e35e1a-dcff-4d08-87ac-0c5813d0480b.gif)

-## Other features
+## Explanation

-- It basically replace the formal "insert markdown link", so you can just use my plugin instead
+- It basically replace the former "insert markdown link", so you can just use my plugin instead

 because if you try to insert a link when no word is selected it works the same way